nahid/talk/README.md

 ];
 ```

-[NB: Here columns mean which column do you want for inbox query]
+[NB: Here columns mean, the columns that you want should be used for inbox queries]

 ### Usage

 Its very easy to use.
-First you have set authenticate user id to Talk.
+First you have to set authenticate user id to Talk.

 ```php
 Talk::setAuthUserId(auth()->user()->id);